skaryil-equinix/oops-concepts/README.md

 Athlete.java
-This file demonstrates all the OOPS concepts
+This file demonstrates the OOPS concepts

 MusicalChair.java
 This file solves the question of Musical Pillows